Sabbat (1985-1991, 2006-2010): a Thrash Metal band from Nottingham, UK.

 The follow-up Dreamweaver (1989) continued on the fantasy storylines by becoming a concept album of sorts based on the Brian Bates novel The Way Of Wyrd.
 But just as the band were poised for "cultdom", internal squabbles due largely to Wlakyier's insistence on pagan lyrical themes, saw the departure of Walkyier (who left to form Skyclad) and the arrival of his replacement Ritchie Desmond.
 Part of the string section also took its departure soon after with Wayne Banks taking over bass from Craske and Neil Watson being added as a second guitarist to record Mourning Has Broken (1991), an album that failed to reflect the ambitious start that the original Sabbat had offered and amongst further internal conflict the act split during their UK tour soon after.
-Sneap went on to form Godsend (not the Swedish act of the same name) then left that act to become a sought after record producer for the likes of Skinlab and Exodus.
+Sneap went on to form Godsend (not the Norwegian act of the same name) then left that act to become a sought after record producer for the likes of Skinlab and Exodus.

 Footnote: This act has no relation to the Japanese Death act of the same name.